 You want to use your eMTB for the daily commute, whether in the city or the countryside?
 Will your ebike serve as your daily driver and car replacement?
 Then you need a low-maintenance, sturdy eMTB fitted with mudguards, racks and lights.
 A hardtail is usually sufficient but a full-suspension model will offer more comfort, confidence and riding fun.
 Before buying we recommend you double check the bike’s maximum permissible weight, to ensure you can load it up with all the luggage you need to carry.

 For urban use, eMTBs aren’t just finding use as commuters, but are becoming a new status symbol.
 SUV eMTBs are one of the biggest trends for 2020.
 Since we introduced the term to the ebike world in 2016, it’s been used for many different bikes and applications that are equal parts misunderstanding and further development of the initial idea.
 We don’t just see E-SUVs as a car replacement but also as a new kind of status symbol.
-The best examples of the genre are the Haibike FLYON XDURO AllMtn 10.0, the NICOLAI G1 EBOXX E14 with the Explorer Kit and the Riese & Müller Superdelite GT Touring GX – you can find our more in our current Print Edition.
+The best examples of the genre are the Haibike FLYON XDURO AllMtn 10.0, the NICOLAI GT1 EBOXX E14 with the Explorer Kit and the Riese & Müller Superdelite GT Touring GX.
+You can find out more here.

 5. Electrify your children – eMTBs for kids